Mehmet Ali Ağca

-Mehmet Ali Ağca (/tr/; born 9 January 1958) is a Turkish hitman for Grey Wolves.
+Mehmet Ali Ağca (/tr/; born 9 January 1958) is a Turkish former hitman for the Grey Wolves.
 On 1 February 1979, he murdered journalist Abdi İpekçi, known for his leftist views, and was imprisoned, but escaped.
 He travelled illegally to Vatican City on 13 May 1981, and attempted to assassinate Pope John Paul II on the same day.
 However, the assassination attempt failed, and he was captured and imprisoned by the Italian police.

 After being imprisoned for 19 years in Italy where he was visited by the Pope, he was deported to Turkey, where he served a ten-year sentence.
 Ağca was released from prison on 18 January 2010.
-He described himself as a mercenary with no political orientation, although he is known to have been a member of the fascist, Turkish ultra-nationalist Grey Wolves, as well as the state-sponsored Counter-Guerrilla.
+He described himself as a mercenary with no political orientation, although he is known to have been a member of the Turkist far-right organisation Grey Wolves, as well as the state-sponsored Counter-Guerrilla.

-In 2014, thirty-three years after his crime, Ağca visited Vatican City to lay white roses on the tomb of the recently canonized John Paul II, and said he wanted to meet Pope Francis, a request that was denied.
+In 2014, 33 years after his crime, Ağca visited Vatican City to lay white roses on the tomb of the recently canonised John Paul II, and said he wanted to meet Pope Francis, a request that was denied.